Legal

 9. “Sale,” “Sharing” & Advertising

 ChargePilot does not sell personal data, and does not share personal data for cross-context behavioral advertising, as those terms are defined under the CCPA/CPRA and similar laws.
-We do not engage in targeted advertising or profiling for advertising, and data collected through the Integrations is used only for dispute, fraud-prevention, and Service-operation purposes.
+We do not engage in targeted advertising or profiling for advertising, and data collected through the Integrations, Alert Data, and Checkout Capture is used only for dispute, fraud-prevention, and Service-operation purposes.
 We honor the Global Privacy Control (GPC) and similar browser opt-out signals as a request to opt out of any sale or sharing where applicable.

 10. Cardholders — Indirect Collection Notice

 Cardholders are not users of ChargePilot and have no direct relationship with it.
-ChargePilot obtains Cardholder data indirectly — from the Merchant’s Connected Stripe Account and connected systems, and (for the forthcoming alert tier) from card networks via a reseller — not from the Cardholder.
+ChargePilot obtains Cardholder data indirectly — from the Merchant’s Connected Account and connected systems, from the card networks’ alert programs via a third-party alert infrastructure provider where the Merchant has enrolled, and from the Merchant’s checkout page where the Merchant has activated Checkout Capture — not from the Cardholder.
 For Cardholders in the EU/UK, this Section, together with Sections 3, 6, 11, 12, and 13, is intended to provide the information required under GDPR Article 14 for personal data not obtained from the data subject.
 Because Cardholders have no account with ChargePilot and ChargePilot often holds only limited identifiers, ChargePilot makes this information publicly available (this Policy) and relies on the Merchant — who has the direct customer relationship — to provide front-line notice to its customers.

 11. Service Providers & Subprocessors